Rameswaree/movies-api/solution.md

 - Opencsv
 - H2 Database
 - Spring JPA
-- Custom Service Token Interceptor for endpoint Security
+- Custom Service Token Interceptor for endpoint security

 # Prerequisite
 The provided CSV file was not formatted properly and there were some adjustments made in the file to make the data loading successful on application startup.